A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: Phase stability of solutions

 where we have introduced the following "evolution" matrix

 If the phase of solution is stable then any small changes in the concentrations will cause them to return to their original average values at $t\to \infty$.
-In order for the average fluctuations in the concentrations of the species tend to zero, it is necessary that the matrix $\mathcal{L}_{ab}(\bold{k})$ is positive definite, i.e. all its eigenvalues $\lambda_{a}(\bold{k})>0$.
-In particular, it leads to the necessary condition $\det\left(\mathcal{L}(\bold{k})\right)>0$, which can be rewritten as the standard known condition of the phase stability~\cite{khokhlov1992compatibility}
+In order for the average fluctuations in the concentrations of the species tend to zero, it is necessary for the matrix $\mathcal{L}_{ab}(\bold{k})$ to be positive-definite, i.e. all its eigenvalues $\lambda_{a}(\bold{k})>0$.
+In particular, it leads to the necessary condition $\det\mathcal{L}(\bold{k})>0$, which can be rewritten as the standard known condition of the phase stability~\cite{khokhlov1992compatibility}

 where we took into account eq. (\ref{solution}).